defuncart/shogi_proverbs/README.md

 </tr>
 </table>

-- 30 proverbs covering individual pieces and openings.
-The remaining 20 proverbs will follow over the coming weeks.
+- 50 proverbs covering individual pieces, openings, middle-game and end-game.
 - Light/Dark Mode support.
 - Ability to view pieces as 玉/K.
+- Visually distinguish which proverbs have been previously read.

 ## Download